 Merida’s explosion into the eMTB scene was a huge turning point for the brand in Australia.
 Their reputation in Oz was previously for being very XC-oriented, but the eOne-Sixty changed this forever, with a combination of big travel e-bike tech, in a user-friendly package with very affordable pricing.
 Suddenly eOne-Sixties were everywhere; only the Specialized Levo could match their prevalence on the trails.

 In the past couple of years, other brands have quickly caught up; new motor systems, sleek carbon construction, plus better battery and systems integration had begun to make the Merida look a little dated.
 Well, the latest version is here, and as you’d expect, it’s getting a lot of attention.

 We spent a full six months riding the previous eOne-Sixty 900, and you can watch and read our various updates about the bike’s performance below.

-Our big takeaways from our time on the previous eOne-Sixty were that it was superbly reliable bike, and exceptionally priced too.
+Our big takeaways from our time on the previous eOne-Sixty were that it was a superbly reliable bike and exceptionally priced too.
 But most importantly, it rode very similarly to a ‘normal’ mountain bike, which is a quality that so many eMTBs lack.
 Personally, we want our eMTB to feel as close as possible to a regular bike, just with some help on the climbs.
 And more than anything, this the characteristic we most hoped the new version would retain.

 A quick overview of the new bike’s features.